turbot/pipes-docs/docs/da-settings.md

 [tokens](#tokens) managed via your profile settings.

-If you wish to reset authentication to your user for all issued tokens, you can do so by going to the **Settings** page for your user, then clicking **Advanced** from the left hand menu.
+If you wish to reset authentication to your user for all issued tokens, you can do so by going to the **Advanced** page for your user, then clicking **Advanced** from the left hand menu.
 From here you'll find a `Reset authentication` section.
 Clicking the `Reset authentication` button will reset authentication for all existing temporary and user tokens.